-We've been taught since we were young about how important it is to stay up to date on all of the major immunizations.
-If it wasn't for the availability of immunizations throughout our lifetimes, diseases and sicknesses such as Measles, Mumps, Rubella and Polio would still be a threat to the population.
+We've been taught since we were young about how crucial it is to stay up to date on all of the significant immunizations.
+If it weren't for the availability of immunizations throughout our lifetimes, diseases and sicknesses such as Measles, Mumps, Rubella, and Polio would still be a threat to the population.
 Many of us might not be here today, if these immunizations weren't invented, or as readily available as they are.

 The toolkits are designed to be used in doctor's offices, clinics and hospitals to encourage and remind patients to stay up to date on immunizations, and to make sure their children are vaccinated against dangerous illnesses.

 To help raise awareness, health care providers and patients alike, can talk to others during National Immunization Awareness Month, as well as throughout the year.
 You can also help educate people on the different types of vaccines.

 Some vaccines are weakened forms of a virus, such as measles mumps and rubella vaccine.
 Others are dead versions of the virus or bacteria, such as the one used to prevent polio.
 Some contain an inactivated toxin from the bacterium, like the one found in tetanus vaccine, or just parts of a bacteria combined with proteins, like the Hib vaccine.